ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 Note that at any point of these steps a network issue may occur, preventing our node to retrieve the frontiers or validate them.
-In such case bootstrap will restart by resampling some seeders and repeting the whole process, optimistically assuming the network issue will go away at some point.
+In such case bootstrap will restart by sampling new seeders and repeating the whole process, optimistically assuming the network issue will go away at some point.

 ### Containers Execution